embeddedk8/embeddedk8.github.io/content/posts/arduino-on-github-actions/index.en.md

 math:
     enable: true
 ---

 One of the biggest issues and challenges for embedded world is automating the process of building and testing.
-Requiring each feature or release be tested on hardware is slowing down the development and release process. **That's why each step that can be automated in embedded development process is of price of gold**.
+Requiring each feature or release be tested on hardware is slowing down the development and release process.
+That's why each step that can be automated in embedded development process is of price of gold.

 In this post, I will create